jweber94/complex_number_sequence/README.md

 The following next steps are possible for the mini-project.
 + Include Unit-Testing for the operators of MyComplex to make the code more trustworthy to changes
 + Create a gitlab CI/CD or Github-Actions Pipeline for Unit-Testing, Linting and create the documentation automatically
-+ Think about parallelizing the calculation with pthreads or OpenMP
++ Think about parallelizing the calculation with pthreads or OpenMP, use preallocation and write out the results with one function call at the end
 + Extend the python plot script to scrape all *.dat files in a folder and save them as images
++ Add an exception class to get better diagnosing functionalities